-"Agriculture Risk Coverage Guarantee" with respect to a covered commodity for a crop year means the amount determined by the Secretary under section 1105(c)(4) to determine whether payments are required to be made for that crop year.

-"Agriculture Risk Coverage Payment" means a payment for a covered commodity made under section 1105(c).
+"Adverse Market Payment" is defined as the payment made to producers under the program contained in section 1107 of the bill.
+"Agriculture Risk Coverage Guarantee" with respect to a covered commodity for a crop year means the amount determined by the Secretary under section 1108(c)(4) to determine whether payments are required to be made for that crop year.
+"Agriculture Risk Coverage Payment' means a payment for a covered commodity made under section 1108(c).

-"County Coverage" is for the purposes of agriculture risk coverage under section 1105 and means the level of coverage determined using the total quantity of all acreage in a county of the covered commodity that is planted or prevented from being planted by a producer with the yield determined by the average county yield.

-a producer with the yield determined by prevented from being planted by "Covered Commodity" means wheat, corn, grain, sorghum, barley, oats, long grain rice, medium grain rice, pulse crops, soybeans, other oilseeds, and peanuts.
+"Average individual yield" is defined as the yield reported by a producer for purposes of subtitle A of the Federal Crop Insurance "Base acres" is defined as the number of acres for a covered commodity on a farm as established under section 1101 or 1302 of the Farm Security and Rural Investment Act of 2002 (7 U.S.C.
+7911, 7952) and as those acres are in effect on the date of enactment of this Act, subject to any adjustments by section 1105 of the reported "County Coverage" is for the purposes of agriculture risk coverage under section 1108 and means the level of coverage determined using the total quantity of all acreage in a county of the covered commodity that is planted or prevented from being planted by a producer with the yield determined by the average county yield.
+'Covered Commodity" means wheat, corn, grain, sorghum, barley, oats, long grain rice, medium grain rice, pulse crops, soybeans, other oilseeds, and peanuts.
 Additionally, the Secretary is instructed to study the feasibility of including popcorn as a covered commodity by 2014 and if the Secretary determines it to be feasible, shall designate popcorn as a covered commodity.